chocolatey/docs/input/en-us/quick-deployment/setup/index.md

 The QDE environment is configured by default to use DHCP for easier initial setup.
 You will likely need to reconfigure it with a static IP address depending on your organization's policies.
+Also check the additional [high level requirements for CCM](xref:ccm-setup#high-level-requirements) if making changes to DNS settings.

 ## Step 3: Virtual Environment Setup